It is to never become like them.

 The Good and Bad: Which One?

 The fact that most people change over time makes it even harder.
-You may first know your friend as good but after a few years, he or she turned bad.
+You may first know your friend as a good friend, but after a few years, he or she turned bad.
 No way.

 And although good or bad may seem subjective, I’m confident everyone can agree that anything we do harmful to a fellow human being is considered morally bad.

 In other words, bad people are those who intentionally hurt others (or the environment).

 You agree with that?

 By the way, I’m not saying that I’m an exception, that I don’t do bad stuff from time to time.
 We’re all imperfect individuals.
 Sometimes we do bad things unintentionally.